Huntington U: Hilary Mantel and Historical Fiction

 About the Instructor

 Mark Eaton is a research associate professor of American literature at Claremont Graduate University.
 He is also a professor emeritus of English at Azusa Pacific University.
 He has taught at Pepperdine University and was a visiting professor of film studies at the University of Oklahoma.
 He has held research fellowships at Oxford University and the Center of Theological Inquiry in Princeton, New Jersey.
-He is the author of Religion and American Literature since 1950 (Bloomsbury Academic, 2020) and the co-editor along with Bruce Holsinger of Historical Fiction Now (Oxford University Press, 2023).
-His chapter titled “Colson Whitehead’s The Underground Railroad, Historical Fiction, and New Novels of Slavery” is forthcoming in Approaches to Teaching Colson Whitehead, edited by Stephanie Li (Modern Language Association, 2026).
+He is the author of Religion and American Literature since 1950 (Bloomsbury Academic, 2020) and the co-editor, along with Bruce Holsinger, of Historical Fiction Now (Oxford University Press, 2023).
+His chapter “Colson Whitehead’s The Underground Railroad, Historical Fiction, and New Novels of Slavery” is forthcoming in Approaches to Teaching Colson Whitehead, edited by Stephanie Li (Modern Language Association, 2026).

-Before Hilary Mantel published the Man Booker Prize–winning Wolf Hall (2009) and Bring Up the Bodies (2012), she had written nine novels, including A Change of Climate (1994), An Experiment in Love (1995), and The Giant, O’Brien (1998). | The Huntington Library, Art Collections, and Botanical Gardens.
+Before Hilary Mantel published the Man Booker Prize–winning Wolf Hall (2009) and Bring Up the Bodies (2012), she had written nine novels, including A Change of Climate (1994), An Experiment in Love (1995), and The Giant, O’Brien (1998). | The Huntington Library, Art Museum, and Botanical Gardens.

 In 2010 at The Huntington, Hilary Mantel (left) and Mary Robertson pored over a parchment legal document bearing Thomas Cromwell’s signature, while Mantel’s husband, Gerald McEwen, looked on.
 Photo by Sue Hodson. | The Huntington Library, Art Museum, and Botanical Gardens.

-A display of several items from the Hilary Mantel Papers. | The Huntington Library, Art Collections, and Botanical Gardens.
+Several items from the Hilary Mantel Papers. | The Huntington Library, Art Museum, and Botanical Gardens.

 In-Person Class Ticketing Policies

-• Tickets are not sold at the door for this event.
+Tickets are not sold at the door for this event.

-• To receive a refund, you must cancel at least 5 days prior to the event.
+To receive a refund, you must cancel at least 5 days prior to the event.
 Cancellations made within 5 days of the event will not be refunded.